 These scales map the domain of values into a range.
 The range can be an array of colors in RGB[A] format if you want to create a choropleth map or an array of numbers if you want to create a proportional symbol map.

 For example, if you want to create a choropleth map with a quantize (equal intervals) scale with five different classes, you must specify an array with five colors and the domain for your values.
 In this case we are going to apply the colors to places with a population between 1 million (1e6) and 1 billion (1e9).
 We need to use the

 getFillColor accessor to retrieve the corresponding color for each feature property value:

-If you are going to visualize a tileset created with the CARTO Analytics Toolbox, the tileset metadata includes information about quantiles for each property.
+If you are going to visualize a static tileset created with the CARTO Analytics Toolbox, the tileset metadata includes information about quantiles for each property.
 You can retrieve this information using the

 onDataLoad handler that receives the tileset metadata in TileJSON format as the argument.

 If you are using dynamic tiles, you can use the Stats API.
 You can make a request with the table or query that you are going to use and it is going to return some statistics useful for calculating scales and defining classes.

 Choropleth maps are created assigning different colors to features representing geographic areas such as countries or neighborhoods.
 Color assignment depends on the value of some property or a combination of two properties (bivariate choropleth map).

 If you have a numeric property, you have two options: you can apply a classification rule as shown above to create classes or bins for your data or you can use absolute scaling and map the values to a color ramp.